Even after ALS had silenced her vocal chords, Barbara Brenner’s powerful voice continued to send tremors into the medical establishment.

 A frequently recurring scene:

-Barbara ranting and cursing about an outrageous FDA decision interrupted by Zoë: “There’s a women on line 3 considering treatment and would like to talk to you about her pathology report.”
+Barbara ranting and cursing about an outrageous FDA decision interrupted by Zoë: “There’s a woman on line 3 considering treatment and would like to talk to you about her pathology report.”
 Barbara picks up the phone and instantly transforms.
 Her face is total concentration, compassion.
 Her attention is directed.
 Barbara listens and shares with the caller her extensive knowledge, sharp insight and labyrinth of resources.
 The rest of us are humbled.

 On receiving a compliment: